gabeabrams/inclass/docs/SET_UP.md

 Under the app folder stored at `/store/<catalogId>/<appId>`: there should be a `metadata.json` file, `install.xml`, `icon.png` or `icon.jpg`, `credentials.json`, and a optional `screenshots` folder containing `png`, `jpg`, or `jpeg` image files in the case where you are not extending from another app.

 ## Logic about the loading process

 ### Extends

-The apps are designed such that they can be independent, having their own metadata files, or they can extend metadata files from another app, and customize properties based on the admin's choosing.
+The apps are designed such that they can be independent, having their own metadata files, or they can extend metadata files from another app, and overwrite properties based on the admin's choosing.
 For example, if you want to extend from the above app "SwipeIn 2", and change the creator, requestInstallEmail, requestUninstallEmail, and supportEmail to your own, you can write your metadata file as such (assuming "Swipein 2" is in the dce catalog, and its appId is swipein2):

 ```json
 {